takapi327/lepusframework/README.md

   )
 ```

-You must set the path of the object that inherits RouterProvider in application.conf.
+You must set the path of the object that inherits LepusApp in application.conf.

 ※ We plan to eliminate the need for configuration in the near future.
 ```text